Gaen-Tech/Gaen-Tech-AI-ROI-Platform-MVP/README.md

 - **One-Click PDF Proposals**: Instantly generate a professional, client-ready proposal based on the AI analysis.
 The proposal is professionally formatted and includes all key data points.

-- **Responsive Design**: A modern, fully responsive interface with a fixed sidebar on desktop and a slide-in menu on mobile.
+- **Responsive Design**: A modern, fully responsive interface with a sleek top navigation bar and a theme toggle for light and dark modes.

 ---